 Could it be postpartum symptoms?
 I changed my hair color thinking that would help me to feel better not only physically but emotionally as well.
 It did nothing for me.
 I just looked ghostly.
 Sometime in mid October I noticed heaviness on my chest.
 It felt like I had a truck parked on it.
 I would get winded walking up stairs or standing for long periods of time.
 I had little energy, so little that I could barely stand through an entire haircut without having to sit down.

-Then one morning in early November I got up, got Lily up, and walked downstairs to the living room.
-I fed her, burped her, and put her in her swing.
+Then one morning in early November I got up, got the baby up, and walked downstairs to the living room.
+I fed them, burped them, and put them in their swing.
 I had to get some laundry out of the basement so I went down, grabbed the full laundry basket and started walking upstairs.
 I was so short of breath I had to stop halfway up to catch it.
 I made it to the top of the stairs, stopped again to catch my breath, and went back into the living room.
-Lily was in her swing starting to doze off, I put the laundry on the couch, sat down, and put my head back.
+The baby was in their swing starting to doze off, I put the laundry on the couch, sat down, and put my head back.
 I was extremely tired.
 I had never felt fatigue in this way before.
 I closed my eyes for a minute and woke up 2 hours later.
-Lily was quietly cooing at me from her swing as I woke.
+My baby was quietly cooing at me from their swing as I woke.
 I looked at the clock and panicked!
 I was late for work.

 I ended up calling into work sick that day.
-I called Lily’s daycare to let them know I would not be dropping her off.
+I called my child’s daycare to let them know I would not be dropping him off.
 From there I called the doctor.
 Something was seriously wrong.
-It was more than something more than postpartum symptoms.
+It was something more than postpartum symptoms.
 I could feel it in my heart of hearts that something was seriously wrong with me.

 November 21st, 2005, 1:45 p.m.
 I found out why I was exhausted and weak.
 It was way more than the baby blues.
 I was told those three words “You have Cancer.”
 Not only did I learn that I had cancer, but I was diagnosed with Mesothelioma, a rare form of cancer caused by asbestos exposure.